Compare SteelSeries Apex Pro Gen 3 vs ASUS ROG Strix Scope II 96 Wireless

 Product 1: SteelSeries Apex Pro Gen 3

-Value for money is the most divided attribute: some reviewers think the features justify the premium, while others say the price remains hard to defend.
+Value was the most divided category: many reviewers justified the cost, while others found the premium price hard to defend.

 Product 2: ASUS ROG Strix Scope II...